Hurricane Beryl: Meteorological history

-The National Hurricane Center (NHC) began monitoring a tropical wave emerging off the coast of West Africa on June 25, producing disorganized showers south of Cabo Verde.
+A tropical wave emerged off the coast of West Africa on June 23, producing disorganized showers south of Cabo Verde.
 By the evening of June 27, the satellite presentation of the disturbance was beginning to show some organization, with curved bands developing around a broad circulation.
 Environmental conditions at the time were described as being "unusually conducive" for tropical cyclogenesis across the central and western tropical Atlantic for late June, with near record-warm sea surface temperatures (SST) of about 82 F, light wind shear of 5-10 kn, plus high mid-level relative humidity of around 70%.
 The disturbance developed further over the next day, with persistent thunderstorm activity occurring.
-The center of circulation became well-defined enough for the NHC to designate the system as Tropical Depression Two at 21:00 UTC on June 28, while located about 1,970 km (1,225 mi) east-southeast of Barbados.
+The tropical wave developed into a tropical depression at 12:00 UTC on June 28 about 1380 mi east of Barbados.
+The depression strengthened into Tropical Storm Beryl by 00:00 UTC on June 29, with thunderstorms organizing into a central dense overcast, with a symmetric cloud pattern surrounded by rainbands.